Skills azure-storage-file-share-py

-Manage Azure File Shares with Python SDK
+Manage Azure File Shares in Python

 Supports: Claude Codex Code(CC)